RosettaCommons/documentation/application_documentation/structure_prediction/floppy-tail.md

 See tests/integration/tests/FloppyTail/ for example usage.
 Basically all you need is an input structure.

 -   The code does not tolerate imperfections in the input PDB.
 Get rid of your heteroatoms, 0-occupancy regions, multiply-defined atoms, and waters beforehand.
 -   The code does not add your extension for you.
 You need to add starting coordinates (however meaningless) for the flexible tail.
 I had it pointing straight out into space (as it is in the demo).
+Alternatively, there are PyRosetta scripts in scripts/pyrosetta/public/floppy_tail_utility/ that can update input conformations (disordered residues present) to be extended or append/prepend tails (adds the disordered residues for you).
 -   See the [[fragment file]] input format for an explanation of how to make fragments.
 -   See the [[constraint file]] input format for an explanation of constraint files.